Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Results and discussion

 \subsubsection{Spectral degeneracies}

 Our pipeline performs particularly well in classifying \acp{AGN} and \acp{LM-STAR}.
 Interestingly, although \ac{LM-STAR} spectra are not well reconstructed, their reconstruction patterns are still clearly distinguishable from those of other spectra.
 The lowest performance, instead, is observed for \acp{HMXB}, \acp{LMXB}, and \acp{YSO}.
-Based on the contingency matrix, we identify four main sources of confusion:
+Note that the physical grounding of the latent space is further supported by the symbolic regression analysis (\autoref{sec:physical_correlations}) and the regression results (\autoref{sec:results_regression}), which we refer to throughout this discussion.

+To assess the significance of differences between classes we compute, for each resampled energy bin in the spectra:

+where $A$ and $B$ represent the two classes under comparison.
+Higher values of $m$ indicate significant differences between the spectral shapes of the two classes, while lower values suggest that the spectra are similar.
+If $m < 1$ for the majority of energy bins, the spectral differences between the classes are not considered statistically significant.